pdf/golifx/README.md

 ```

 Color is used to represent the color and color temperature of a light.
 The color
-is represented as an HSB (Hue, Saturation, Brightness) value.
+is represented as a 48-bit HSB (Hue, Saturation, Brightness) value.
 The color
 temperature is represented in K (Kelvin) and is used to adjust the warmness /
 coolness of a white light, which is most obvious when saturation is close zero.